MicrosoftDocs/ai-builder/ai-builder-docs/licensing-prompt-tokens.md

 :::image type="content" source="media/credits-prompt-builder.png" alt-text="Credits display in Prompt builder":::

-**Get the token count from a Power Automate flow** When calling a prompt action in a flow, you can see the associated input and tokens using these formulas:
+**Get the token count from a Power Automate flow** When calling a prompt action in a flow, you can see the associated input and tokens using formulas.

-Input tokens
+Input tokens:
 ```
 outputs('Create_text_with_GPT_using_a_prompt')?['body/responsev2/predictionOutput/promptTokens']
 ```

-Output tokens
+Output tokens:
 ```
 outputs('Create_text_with_GPT_using_a_prompt')?['body/responsev2/predictionOutput/completionTokens']
 ```

 :::image type="content" source="media/tokens-prompt-flow.png" alt-text="Tokens formulas in Power Automate":::

+## How image or documents are translated into tokens
+todo

 ## Related information